LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 #.
 Know syntax rules and coding style

-   *   Learn the basic picky rules of Java syntax and use them correctly.
+   *   Learn the basic picky rules of the language's syntax and use them correctly.
        Key items: placement of “;” use of case (“ClassSchedule” vs. “classSchedule”); distinguish declarations and executable statements.
    *   Format code readably according to agreed upon style.

 #.
 Use conditional control structures fully and correctly

-   *   Construct programs with “if….then”, and “if….then…else”.
+   *   Construct programs with “if”, and “if…else” decision statements.
        Understand nesting of control statements and blocks ( “{“ and “}”).
    *   Briefly, “Nesting, blocks, no dangles”.

 #.
 Construct loops with control structures

-   *   Use “while”, “do”, and “for” control structures to implement algorithms successfully.
+   *   Use “while” and “for” control structures to implement algorithms successfully.
    *   Briefly, “avoid never ending loops, avoid off-by-one problems”

 #.
 Use the primitive types and operators appropriately

-   *   Understand the use and limitations of the primitive Java types.
+   *   Understand the use and limitations of the primitive language types.
    *   Know the most useful arithmetic, relational, and logical operators and use them in expressions, with parentheses when necessary.